Romain-Portanguen/white_rabbit/README.md

 Submit a pull request.
 Please make sure your code follows the project's coding standards and includes tests where applicable.

-## License
+## 📄 Licence

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is distributed under the MIT license.